 Greece Digital Nomad Visa Requirements

-- A passport with a minimum of six months validity left
+- A passport with a minimum of six months’ validity left

 Completed visa application form (PDF) - Proof of sufficient funds

-- Declaration letter stating remote work
+- A declaration letter stating remote work

-- Proof of employment (e.g.., contract or letter from employer or registered trademark and relevant documents proving self-employment)
+- Proof of employment (e.g., contract or letter from employer, or registered trademark and relevant documents proving self-employment)

 - Criminal record check (within the past 6 months)

-- A medical certificate verifying you don’t have any illnesses that are a risk to public health
+- A medical certificate verifying that you don’t have any illnesses that are a risk to public health

 - Proof of medical insurance that covers you in Greece